 A 30-year-old started investing an extra $500 a year.
 It could mean an extra $70,212 in retirement.
 I’m not sure what interest rate they calculate that with.
 I didn’t do the calculations to figure that out.
 But the idea is that the time that you have if you’re only 30 years old now, a small amount could end up being a lot of money when it’s time to retire.
 So, keep that in mind.
 Whatever you do, sit down with your tax professional, sit down with your spouse, determine how you can put some money away.

 Again, create your team with your tax professional, your accountant, your realtor, whatever you plan on investing in.
 With your good investment professionals, create that team and get out and do some self-directed IRA investing.
+For more information, check out our article on putting together your self directed IRA investment team.
 If you’re not going to do that, at least put money into a retirement account.
 Even if you just put it in a bank CD, that’s better than doing nothing.
 So, I look forward to talking to you again next week.